Why Go to the North Fork of Long Island Now?

 PROVISION/CIDER DONUTS: Breeze Hill Farm, Peconic

-See a real “Homer Price” donut machine in action at this multi-use farm.
+See a real “Homer Price” donut machine in action at the multi-use Breeze Hill Farm.
 This being farm country – farm stands are ubiquitous on the North Fork.
 Each, seemingly, has its own specialty.

 In addition to buying straight-from-the-dirt produce, you can also pick your own apples on Breeze Hill’s 75-acre orchard, commune with llamas and goats, and even get married and then put up your wedding party in a redesigned hunting lodge on site.